-A second phase of reliability testing on the measure utilized parallel forms reliability where measure data elements and performance from an automated report from the EHR are compared to those data from a manual review of the EHR-that is, comparison to the gold standard-and are used to calculate a kappa statistic and an agreement rate.
+A second phase of reliability testing on the measure was undertaken at the same sites where feasibility testing was conducted.
+This approach utilized parallel forms reliability where measure data elements and performance from an automated report from the EHR were compared to those data from a manual review of the HER-that is, comparison to the gold standard.
 (See Measure Testing Protocol for PCPI Performance Measures, ama-assn.org/resources/doc/cqi/pcpi-testing-protocol.pdf.)
-For analyis of the kappa statistics, we used Landis JR, Koch GG.
-The measurement of observer agreement for categorical data.
-Biometrics 1977; 33(1):159-74, where: